 Possibly one of the few things more challenging than being a teenage parent is being a teenage parent in foster care.
 While the adverse effects of teen pregnancy have been well studied, researchers and social service providers are only recently coming to terms with the growing epidemic of pregnant and parenting youth in foster care.

 According to a 2009 Chapin Hall Study adolescents in foster care are at a significantly higher risk for pregnancy than the general adolescent population:

-- At ages 17 and 18, one third or 33% of young women in foster care were pregnant or parenting
+- At ages 17 and 18, one-third or 33% of young women in foster care were pregnant or parenting

-- By age 19, more than half or 51 % of young women currently or formerly in foster care were pregnant or parenting, and nearly half of those young women had more than one child
+- By age 19, more than half, or 51 % of young women currently or formerly in foster care were pregnant or parenting, and nearly half of those young women had more than one child

 - 60% of 21-year-old former foster males report impregnating a female partner as compared to 28 % of the general population

 To be clear, foster youth are children who have been removed from their families and are in the legal custody of the state.
 Another way to think of this is, the government is their parents.
-If that is the reality, than foster youth are basically “our children” and we are doing a pretty shabby job at being their parents.
+If that is the reality, then foster youth are basically “our children” and we are doing a pretty shabby job at being their parents.

 What is possibly even more troubling than a 50% pregnancy rate is the experiences of these young parents while in foster care: